Achi no Omi: Name

+Titles

-The "-kishi (吉師)" suffix in Achikishi is believed to be an allusion to the title "-gilji (吉支)", or "-kichi" in Old Korean, of Paekche when addressing their royalty, specifically to that of the king.
+The "-kishi (吉師)" title in "Achikishi" is believed to be an allusion to the title "-gilji (吉支)", or "-kichi" in Old Korean, of Paekche when addressing their royalty, specifically to that of the king.
 In Paekche, the king was called "Geongilji" and it is believed that the title was given to Achikishi when depicting him of Paekche descent (also seen in Wanikishi).

+The "-Omi (使主)" title in "Achi no Omi" is a variation of "Omi (臣)" a title under the Kabane system.
+However, the variation found in Achi no Omi's name is widely considered a version reserved more for Toraijins (immigrants).
+It is also shared by fellow individuals from Korea known as Mantoku no Omi from Goguryeo, Zenna no Omi (善那使主), as well as Tsurugamashi no Omi (津留牙使主) and his descendant, Sue no Omi (末使主) from Paekche, adding credence to his Korean origin.

 This sentiment is further examined in his alternate name, "Achi no Ō (阿智王)" or "King Achi" despite not referencing him of being royalty.
 It is believed that Achi no Omi and other invented clan founders were given the "King" title (also seen in Yuzuki no Ō) to elevate their importance in their respective clan's founding stories.

 Legacy

 Genealogy of Achi no Omi and his descendants.

-Achi no Omi's son, Tsuga no Omi became father to three sons; Yamaki no Atai (山木直), Shido no Atai (志努直), and Isabuki no Atai (爾波伎直), who all became ancestors to many powerful clans including the Yamatonoaya clan, Sakanoue clan, and many more.
-They all trace their lineage to Tsuga no Omi and thus, Achi no Omi.
+Achi no Omi's son, Tsuka no Omi became father to three sons; Yamaki no Atai (山木直), Shido no Atai (志努直), and Isabuki no Atai (爾波伎直), who all became ancestors to many powerful clans including the Yamato no Aya clan, Sakanoue clan, and many more.
+They all trace their lineage to Tsuka no Omi and thus, Achi no Omi.

-The Yamatonoaya clan, became the parent clan to many of its cadet branches including the famous Sakanoue clan.
+The Yamato no Aya clan, became the parent clan to many of its cadet branches including the famous Sakanoue clan.
 The said clan became famous for Sakanoue no Tamuramaro, who became a loyal servant to Emperor Kanmu where many of his children married into the imperial family.

 It is also said that Achi no Omi was in fact the ancestor to the Ōtomo clan, another immigrant clan from Korea, according to the Sakanoue clan's genealogy.
 However, due to the conflicting claims made by the Sakanoue clan and the Ōtomo clan itself in regards to their respective founders, it is considered unlikely that Achi no Omi was the founder of the Ōtomo clan.